Bootstrap FreeKB - Amazon Web Services (AWS) - List Secrets from AWS Secrets Manager using Python boto3

 This assumes you are familar with the basic configurations needed to connect to Amazon Web Services (AWS) using Python boto3.
 If not, check out my article Python (Scripting) - Getting Started with Amazon Web Services (AWS) boto3.

-Here is the minimal boilerplate code without any error handling to list your secrets.
+Here is the minimal boilerplate code without any error handling to list all of your secrets.

 #!/usr/bin/python3